renatodex/javascript-boxer/README.md

 This mindset is important, because it breaks things appart.
 You start doing things well when you learn to break things.

-I know, doesnt matter what kind of logic, structural or practical errors you find on my library, im not a perfect coder, but i built the mindset.
+I know, doesn't matter what kind of logic, structural or practical errors you find on my library, im not a perfect coder, but i built the mindset.
 Thats the point.

 ## How to use